GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e05-02/unnamed-chunk-12-1.png)<!-- -->

 While x3/y3 might still justify a linear regression if we remove the outlier, the two plots on the right side do not.
-So what?
-Well, unfortunately, all of these data combinations result in almost the same regression statistics:
+So what to do?
+Unfortunately, all of these data combinations result in almost the same regression statistics:

 ```r
 lmodels <- lapply(seq(4), function(i){